Comprehensive Faculty Searches: Best Practices

 Defining the field

 In your search posting, is your definition of the field open and inclusive?
 Are you casting a wide net?
 Are you explicitly seeking new areas of knowledge?
-Are you open to emerging fields, or approaches to a discipline, that are not necessarily “proven” yet?
-Do you intentionally invite expertise from fields in which underrepresented scholars specialize Does the wording in your advertisement create a sense of welcome on this dimension?
+Are you open to emerging fields, or approaches to a discipline, that are novel and underexplored?
+Do you intentionally invite expertise from fields in which frequently overlooked scholars specialize?
+Does the wording in your advertisement create a sense of welcome on this dimension?

 Strategies for inclusive success: scan the field to see where the emerging and cutting-edge scholarship is coming from.
 Identify those areas as examples of areas of interest.